cranci1/AnimeGen/README.md

 ## Third Party Software

 - [SDWebImage](https://github.com/SDWebImage/SDWebImage): This software is used to handle .gif images for the gallery in the app.
+Under the [MIT License](https://github.com/SDWebImage/SDWebImage/blob/master/LICENSE)

 ## Acknowledgements

 - [NineAnimator](https://github.com/SuperMarcus/NineAnimator): Inspired the launch screen idea and provided a base for the app launch screen.
-- [Nekidev](https://github.com/Nekidev/anime-api): Provided the anime-api list used in the app.
+- [Nekidev](https://github.com/Nekidev/anime-api): Provided the anime-api list that helped me find more api to use.

 ## Build